New Direction for Deaf Services' Leadership Team

 Deaf Services CEO, Brett Casey, said the organisation was very pleased to have Bronwyn accept the role of Chair.
 “Over the past seven years Bronwyn has shown tremendous commitment to Deaf Services and has demonstrated alignment with the organisation’s mission, and a passion for the community” Mr Casey said.

 “Her experience in senior management as well as her legal training and understanding of governance, risk management, legal compliance and financial oversight make her a valuable asset to the Board.”

-Ms Neroni will be assisted in her role by the incoming Deputy Chair Cameron Miller, Educator and Deaf community member.
+Ms Rout will be assisted in her role by the incoming Deputy Chair Cameron Miller, Educator and Deaf community member.
 Mr Miller joined the Deaf Services Board in 2014.
 He holds a Bachelor of Education and has taught at schools in England and South East Queensland, most recently at Toowong State School.

-Ms Neroni said that Deaf Services has experienced considerable growth in recent years, and is poised to deliver more for the community as the leading provider of services to Deaf and hard of hearing Australians.
+Ms Rout said that Deaf Services has experienced considerable growth in recent years, and is poised to deliver more for the community as the leading provider of services to Deaf and hard of hearing Australians.

-“Over the past seven years, Deaf Services has been at the forefront of service delivery for the Deaf community, establishing itself as a leader in the provision of support under the NDIS with a seamless transition process,” Ms Neroni said.
+“Over the past seven years, Deaf Services has been at the forefront of service delivery for the Deaf community, establishing itself as a leader in the provision of support under the NDIS with a seamless transition process,” Ms Rout said.

 “As an organisation we have continued to develop new service offerings and innovative service delivery methods - focusing on providing for members of the community of all ages.

 “One in six Australians are affected by hearing loss and the introduction of the NDIS is providing greater opportunities for community members to have choice and control over the support that they receive.

 “With a new strategic plan for Deaf Services due in 2019, I look forward to working with the board and executive management team to establish renewed goals and a more ambitious vision for the organisation, and for the community.”